cuierd/MoTR-lightweight/README.md

 - Click either of the links shown in the terminal starting with "-Local:" or "-Network:".
 - Enjoy!

 For more information about how to deploy Magpie experiments onto the web, and run them with human participants, please see the [Magpie documentation](https://magpie-experiments.org/).
+A simple workflow is in folder `resources/Workflow-MoTR-with-notes.pdf`.

 ### Post Processing

+Please note that you need to adapt this pipeline to your own experiment.

 #### Contents
 - `postprocessing.py` is the main script to run which will take the command line interface arguments and post process the MoTR data.